Suffolk County Resident Scammed Out of $40,000

 It is important to keep the following tips in mind to protect yourself and your bank account.

-• Don't answer unknown calls.
+• Don't answer unknown calls and don't believe your caller ID!

 • Scammers can spoof a number to appear they are calling from a legitimate company or government entity.
 If they start asking for money or making demands, hang up and call the company or agency directly.